aspose-words/Aspose.Words-API-References/english/java/com.aspose.words/themefonts/_index.md

 ---
 title: ThemeFonts
+linktitle: ThemeFonts
 second_title: Aspose.Words for Java API Reference
-description: Represents a collection of fonts in the font scheme allowing to specify different fonts for different languages  /   /  and  / .
+description: Represents a collection of fonts in the font scheme allowing to specify different fonts for different languages  /   /  and  / in Java.
 type: docs
-weight: 581
+weight: 583
 url: /java/com.aspose.words/themefonts/
 ---